l4nk332/JALA-Just_Another_List_App/pending_mods.md

 ###Back-end:

-  - Make a api_HTML module that will allow the user to alternatively email HTML rather than plain-text.
+  - Add styles to the api_HTML module that saves the api as an html file as well as a plain-text file.

+  - Configure the application so that if it is night time the new starry animation is served as a backdrop, otherwise have it be the sunny cloud backdrop.